AbnerHqC/GaitSet/README.md

 Note that the test is **parallelizable**.
 To conduct a faster evaluation, you could use `--batch_size` to change the batch size for test.

-### Transformation
+## To Do List
+- Pretreatment: The script for the pretreatment of CASIA-B dataset.
-A script for transforming a set of silhouettes into a discriminative representation will be released soon.
+- Transformation: The script for transforming a set of silhouettes into a discriminative representation.

 ## Authors & Contributors